Predictable Forward Performance Processes: The Binomial Case: Predictable forward performance processes: A general definition

+We also remark that, herein, we are not concerned with the specific mechanism that yields the ``real-time'' updated model input (e.g. $\left( p_{n},u_{n},d_{n}\right)$ for the binomial setting) at $\mathcal{F}_{t-1}.$ It may be the outcome of a dynamic sequential learning procedure or it may be provided exogenously from a specialist, etc. The crucial point is that there is no requirement that it is a priori modeled for the entire optimization period.

-To our best knowledge, such inverse discrete-time problems have not been considered in the literature.
-The aim herein is to initiate a concise study of such performance criteria for general market settings.
-We start with the binomial case in which, however, the parameters - including the transition probabilities and price levels - are not known a priori but are updated as the market moves.
-Recall that, while this is very much in accordance with real investment practice, such a model is not implementable in the classical expected utility settings because model commitment occurs once, at the initial time.{\textbf{\ }}As we will see, while the binomial case is one of the simplest discrete-time market models, its analysis is sufficiently rich and its results reveal the key economic insights regarding the predictable performance criteria.
+To the best of our knowledge, such inverse discrete-time problems have not been considered in the literature.
+We start in this paper with the binomial case in which the parameters - both the transition probabilities and price levels - are not known a priori but are updated period-by-period as the market moves.
+As we will see, while the binomial case is one of the simplest discrete-time market models, its analysis is sufficiently rich and its results reveal the key economic insights regarding the predictable forward performance criteria.